DistributedWeb/ddatabase/README.md

 ## Companion modules

-Hypercore works really well with a series of other modules.
+DDatabase works really well with a series of other modules.
 This in a non-exhaustive list of some of those:

-* [Hyperswarm](https://github.com/hyperswarm/hyperswarm) - P2P swarming module that can you share Hypercores over a network.
+* [DWebswarm](https://github.com/dwebswarm/dwebswarm) - P2P swarming module that can you share Hypercores over a network.
-* [Hyperswarm replicator](https://github.com/hyperswarm/replicator) - Wanna share a single Hypercore without any hastle over a network?
+* [DWebswarm replicator](https://github.com/dwebswarm/replicator) - Wanna share a single DDatabase without any hastle over a network?
-* [Hyperdrive](https://github.com/hypercore-protocol/hyperdrive) - Filesystem abstraction built on Hypercores
+* [DDrive](https://github.com/ddatabase-protocol/ddrive) - Filesystem abstraction built on Hypercores
-* [Hypertrie](https://github.com/hypercore-protocol/hypertrie) - Scalable key/value store built on Hypercores
+* [DWebtrie](https://github.com/ddatabase-protocol/ddrive) - Scalable key/value store built on Hypercores

 ## License